Contributions report is available only in Awesome Graphs for Bitbucket Server.

 - In Group by, select whose contributions you want to analyze: of pull requests authors, reviewers or other participants.

 - In Filter by, select pull requests in what state to include in the report: open, merged, declined or all.

 - In Goal, choose one of the metrics.

 How to read a Contributions report?

-- A circle can be a day, a week, a month, etc. depending on the length of a chosen time span.
+- A circle can represent a day, a week, a month, a quarter or a year depending on the length of a chosen time span.

 - The bigger a circle is the bigger the number of contributions made in that period.